hpc/charliecloud/doc/ch-image.rst

 supported workflow uses :code:`ch-convert` to obtain a packed image; see the tutorial for details.

 The storage directory format changes on no particular schedule.
-Often :code:`ch-image` is able to upgrade the directory; however, downgrading is not supported and sometimes upgrade is not possible.
-In these cases, :code:`ch-image` will refuse to run until you delete and re-initialize the directory with :code:`ch-image reset`.
+:code:`ch-image` is normally able to upgrade directories produced by a given Charliecloud version up to one year after that version's release.
+Upgrades outside this window and downgrades are not supported.
+In these cases, :code:`ch-image` will refuse to run until you delete and re-initialize the storage directory with :code:`ch-image reset`.

 .. warning::